 The academic achievement gap between children from high- and low-income families is roughly 40 percent larger among children born in 2001 than among those born twenty-five years earlier.
 Moreover, the income-achievement gap is now nearly twice as large as the black-white achievement gap.
 Fifty years ago, in contrast, the black-white gap was twice as large as the income gap.

 The income gap appears to have grown at least partly because of an increase in the achievement returns to income for families above the median income level: a given difference in family incomes now corresponds to a 30 to 60 percent larger difference in achievement than it did for children born in the 1970s.
 This growing income-achievement gap does not appear to be a result of a growing achievement gap between children with highly and less-educated parents.
 Family income is now nearly as strong as parental education in predicting children’s achievement.
 Evidence from other studies suggests that this may be in part a result of increasing parental investment in children’s cognitive development.
+As parental engagement increases with teachers, it can allow the student to grow and invest more of his/ her time into their studies.

 Sean F. Reardon, Professor of Education, Stanford University, 650.736.8517, email@example.com